Online CNA Classes in Tennessee: Top Schools in TN

 In

-In Tennessee, CNA training and testing are free for people who earn a certificate in a nursing-home-based program, according to the Tennessee Department of Health.
-However, these free programs aren’t always a good fit for everyone.
-They require you to be already employed by the nursing facility, and you’ll have to be physically present for training.
+In Tennessee, CNA training and testing are free for those who earn a certificate in a nursing-home-based program, according to the Tennessee Department of Health.
+These free programs aren’t always a good fit for everyone, however.
+The programs require you to be already employed by the nursing facility and you’ll have to be physically present for training.

-The CNA program at South College can be completed in just three months.
-The program includes two classroom-based courses and a third one that offers practical experience in a healthcare setting.
-The program takes a hybrid approach, mixing online and in-person learning, for greater flexibility, and along the way you’ll learn the basics required for assisting more seasoned healthcare professionals, caring for patients’ day-to-day needs.
+The Nursing Assistant Certificate Program at South College includes two classroom-based courses and a third one that offers practical experience in a healthcare setting.
+The program takes a hybrid approach, mixing online and in-person learning for greater flexibility.
+Students will learn the basics required for assisting more seasoned healthcare professionals by caring for patients’ day-to-day needs.

-Tuition fees come in at about $4,000, but financial aid is available, via loans, scholarships, grants or awards.
-The only admission requirement for the program is proof of high school graduation or its equivalent.
+Financial aid for this course is available via loans, scholarships, grants or awards for CNA students.
 Once you finish the program, you can pursue further degrees or certificates at South College, including practical nursing or licensed practical nursing.
-Note that any in-person course requirements for South College’s CNA program are only offered at the college’s Knoxville campus.

 To participate in the program, you must be at least 16 years old and must pass a physical, background check, drug screen, and tuberculosis skin test.
 You must also meet certain vaccination requirements and have previously obtained CPR certification from the American Heart Association.